Cleveland Clinic logo

 What questions should I ask before choosing a midwife?

-A lot of people interview potential midwives to make sure they feel comfortable with them prior to beginning services.
-Some questions you should consider before choosing a midwife are:
+A lot of people interview midwives to make sure they feel comfortable with them before starting care.
+Some questions you may want to ask before choosing a midwife include:

 • What kind of training do you have?